 Here are a few basics that we recommend bringing for your camping trip to Big Sur:

 - Water jugs.
 Upon arrival, we were surprised to find out that the Kirk Creek Campground does not offer any water sources.
-Be sure to bring plenty of water for your trip or grab some at the Gorda General Store nearby.
+Be sure to bring your own water or grab some at the Gorda General Store nearby.

 - Light Jacket.
 The weather in Big Sur is unpredictable and can change drastically throughout the day.
 When traveling to the coast it’s always colder than expected so pack a jacket that you can easily carry around and to the beach.
 I have an ultralight jacket by Mountain Hardwear that I bring in my backpack with me everywhere.